 - Cover all sharp points, edges and rims to prevent them from puncturing through the boxes.

-- Avoid overloading boxes but look to pack each box firmly.
+- Avoid overloading boxes but look to pack each box firmly to help prevent shifting.

 - When possible, limit the box or carton to a maximum weight of 50 pounds to make handling easier for you and the move crew.